ElectricBrainUK/UnraidAPI/README.md

 MQTTSecure true
 If using self signed:
 MQTTSelfSigned true
+MQTTRefreshRate time in seconds to poll for updates (default 20) MQTTCacheTime time in minutes after which all entities will be updated in mqtt (default 1 hour)

 ```
 Where to store the secure keys.
 If left blank the keys are kept in memory and will be destroyed each time the container is updated.